Songs and styles:

 100 Greatest Girl Group Hits

-'Supreme' ReleaseThe ultimate Supremes collection is a recently-released 3-disc set of containing all the hits, B-sides and many more songs, from Diana Ross and the Supremes: 50th Anniversary: Singles Collection 1961-1969.
+'Supreme' ReleaseThe ultimate Supremes collection is a 3-disc set of containing all the hits, B-sides and many more songs, from Diana Ross and the Supremes: 50th Anniversary: Singles Collection 1961-1969.

 Here's a review of the CD, which though it errantly calls the Supremes the "initial leaders" of Motown (it was actually the Marvelettes), has some interesting information.
 It also reviews a companion Motown CD on the Temptations.